twcook/s3model.github.io/userguide/docs/_sources/Glossary.rst.txt

 **JavaScript Object Notation (JSON)** is a standard text-based format for representing structured data based on JavaScript object syntax.
 It is commonly used for transmitting data in web applications (e.g., sending some data from the server to the client, so it can be displayed on a web page, or vice versa).

+.. _linked-data:

+Linked Data lies at the heart of what Semantic Web is all about: large scale integration of, and reasoning on, data on the Web.
+Almost all applications listed in, say collection of `Semantic Web Case Studies and Use Cases <https://www.w3.org/2001/sw/sweo/public/UseCases/>`_ are essentially based on the accessibility of, and integration of Linked Data at various level of complexities.

 .. _model-components:

 **Model Components** are defined as XML Schema `complexTypes <https://www.w3schools.com/xml/el_complextype.asp>`_ in the reference implementation.